Kitware/VTK-m/CONTRIBUTING.md

     This will prompt for your GitLab user name and configure a remote called `gitlab` to refer to it.

+5. (Required to use Git LFS.)
+    [Using the SSH URL for the origin remote] is needed to for Git LFS to work.
+    Do not forget to run `$ ./Utilities/SetupForDevelopment.sh` after changing the remote URL.

-5. (Optional but highly recommended.)
+6. (Optional but highly recommended.)
     [Disabling git-lfs in your fork] is needed to add/modify git-lfs files.
     Find the setting to disable git-lfs in your fork through your fork web UI:
     Settings/General/Project Features/Git LFS; set it to off; and _save changes_.

-6. (Optional but highly recommended.)
+7. (Optional but highly recommended.)
     [Register with the VTK-m dashboard] on Kitware's CDash instance to better know how your code performs in regression tests.
 After registering and signing in, click on "All Dashboards" link in the upper left corner, scroll down and click "Subscribe to this project" on the right of VTK-m.

-7. (Optional but highly recommended.)
+8. (Optional but highly recommended.)
     [Sign up for the VTK-m mailing list] to communicate with other developers and users.